chenganma/chenganma/README.md

 ### Hi there 👋

-Detail-oriented PHP Programmer with 6 years’ coding experience for mid-size business.
-Team player with can-do attitude, fast learner, and problem-solving skill.
-Has developed several useful features for project need and mobile device available websites.
-Seeking to leverage my technical and professional expertise to grow.
+Results-driven PHP Programmer with 5+ years of experience in custom PHP and WordPress development, specializing in creating scalable, mobile-friendly solutions.
+Thrives in collaborative team settings, offering a proven ability to streamline workflows and deliver high-quality features under tight deadlines.
+Known for adaptability, problem-solving, and a commitment to continuous learning, aiming to drive impactful contributions to innovative projects.

 <hr></hr>